IsabellaRocha/Height-Fields-Using-Shaders/README.md

 ### Extra features implemented
 - The image was reflected such that its orientation matches the original input image instead of rendering its mirror image
 - A constant which scales continuously based on the image size was added to the smoothing equation to get rid of extra white triangles
-- Solid mode uses GL_TRIANGLE_STRIP instead of GL_TRIANGLES
+- Solid triangle mode uses GL_TRIANGLE_STRIP instead of GL_TRIANGLES
 - A fifth mode in which the wireframe appears in black over the solid object was added
 - Handling of colored images was added (Sample images are in the heightmap folder titled color_1.jpg, color_2.jpg, and color_3.jpg)

+#### Notes about animation
+- The animation first begins by rotating around the x and y axis for 200 frames
+- During these 200 frames, all 5 modes are displayed, with 40 frames being allotted for each mode
+- During the last 100 frames, translation and scaling are displayed while in solid mode